DataDog/documentation/content/en/code_analysis/github_pull_requests.md

 {{< img src="ci/static-analysis-github-comments.png" alt="Example of a Code Analysis comment on a pull request" style="width:100%;" >}}

-1. If you are using [GitHub Actions][6] to run your scans, ensure that you are triggering the action on `push` in order for comments to appear
+1. If you are using [GitHub Actions][6] to run your scans, trigger the action on `push` in order for comments to appear.

 ## Further Reading